njg107/CS211---Data-Management-for-Data-Science/README.md

 codes for cs211.
-Python for Data Science and SQL
+Working with Python, SQL, and csv files for Data Science